 Coastal Access BHS Access Cornwall Home Page

-The Government is in the final decision making process on the Marine Bill which will published in December, but the bit that seriously concerns us is the proposal to create a national coastal access WALKING only trail around England.
-MPs are shortly to vote and have so far ignored requests to include provision for equestrian access.
+The Marine Bill was published in December and is continuing its passage through parliament.
+It proposes to create a national coastal access WALKING only trail around England.
+MPs have so far ignored requests to include provision for equestrian access.
 The BHS along with cyclists and the Open Spaces Society are continuing to lobby hard to get horse riders included in providing better access to the coast, enshrined in law.

 So far the government is fobbing us off saying we can negotiate for access with landowners.
 We know that this will not yield any tangible permanent access for us.
 If it was that easy, why is legislation to provide access for walkers required?!!
 It is blatant discrimation against horse riders.

-Remember the government's current assertion that access for higher rights users can be provided “by agreement” is not one that is borne out by current practice.
-Not one area of land has been opened by a landowner for equestrians under section 16 of the Countryside and Rights of Way Act 2000.
+Remember the government's current assertion that access for higher rights users can be provided “by agreement” will give us nothing!
+Only one small bit of land has been opened by a landowner for equestrians under section 16 of the Countryside and Rights of Way Act 2000.
 Even the Forestry Commission, a government department, has refused to do so.